tpeterz/happy-flix/README.md

     - Heatmap generation
     - Graphing model evaluation
 7. **Building of a Gradio Interface**
     - Utilizing Gradio we created a voice recording and automatic speech recognition interface that outputs an audio file to a text file using OpenAI’s whisper-base engine.
 The output is then analyzed by OpenAI’s ChatGTP 4.0’s “chat.completion” method.
-The result of this method analysis created two outputs, one identifying the genre preference based on the TMDB categories and the other the emotional state from the Stanford emotional whee.
+The result of this method analysis created two outputs, one identifying the genre preference based on the TMDB categories and the other the emotional state from the Stanford emotional wheel.
 This output file is then run through the selector program.

 <img src="Readme_Art/Gradio.jpg" alt="Gradio" width="900"/>
 <img src="Readme_Art/MovieOutput.jpg" alt="Movie Output" width="900"/>